microsoft/NFP-Business-Applications/Power-Platform/Solution-Accelerators/AI-Pricing-Tool/installation-guide.md

 > *Credits apply to both training and production use.
 > For AI Builder capacity add-on SKUs, purchased capacity is enforced monthly and unused service credits do not carry over month to month.

+**Please reach out to our team [here](https://forms.office.com/r/thbycKHAnA) if you would like to purchase licensing to use this solution.**

+**Visit [Microsoft for Nonprofit](https://www.microsoft.com/en-us/nonprofits/dynamics-365) for information about our nonprofit offers and discounting.**

 ## 📦 Solution Contents